 We are planning several commercial initiatives for the malaria market in parallel with further clinical development activities.
-Three routes exist for commercialization of Arakoda for the malaria prevention market are: (i) U.S. civilian travel clinics, travel prescribing centers, and large private sector entities with employees deployed overseas (e.g., mining companies), (ii) the prospect of additional U.S. Department of Defense ("DoD") and government agency procurement in the future (noting that as described on page 60 our existing contract with DoD has been fulfilled and has not been extended or modified) and (iii) ex U.S. sales strategy where we currently (or in the future) have exclusive distribution arrangements in overseas markets.
+Three routes exist for commercialization of Arakoda for the malaria prevention market are: (i) U.S. civilian travel clinics, travel prescribing centers, and large private sector entities with employees deployed overseas (e.g., mining companies), (ii) the prospect of additional U.S. Department of Defense ("DoD") and government agency procurement in the future and (iii) ex U.S. sales strategy where we currently (or in the future) have exclusive distribution arrangements in overseas markets.

-As of the date of this prospectus, we did not have plans to hire a U.S. field sales force, but are exploring possible commercial arrangements with contract sales organizations to target U.S. travel clinics for malaria prophylaxis.
-We may consummate a contract with a lobbying firm/contract sales organization to attempt to improve the position of Arakoda in the DoD formulary and to raise awareness of Arakoda amongst other U.S. government agencies.
+As of the date of this prospectus, we did not have plans to hire a U.S. sales force, but are exploring possible commercial arrangements with contract sales organizations to target U.S. travel clinics for malaria prophylaxis.
+We intend to consummate a contract with a lobbying firm/contract sales organization to attempt to improve the position of Arakoda in the DoD formulary and to raise awareness of Arakoda amongst other U.S. government agencies.
 For such agencies, the product is expected to meet many of the requirements for occupational malaria prevention identified by the independent parties that have endorsed the product.
 We have been successful in securing procurement contracts with U.S. government agencies for Arakoda, and anticipate continued success in the future.
 In the third quarter of 2022, we made our first sale to our European distributor, and made additional sales to our Australian distributor in the second quarter of 2022.
 We are actively exploring the possibility of named-patient sales in jurisdictions outside Australia, Europe, and the United States.
-We plan to undertake a focused marketing campaign for Arakoda for malaria prevention in the second half of 2023.
+As resources permit, we will undertake a focused marketing campaign for Arakoda for malaria prevention in 2023.
 This will consist of promotion at relevant conferences, email promotion to prescribers, and target print and electronic advertisements.

-It is expected that a point of care G6PD test might be required to maximize the economic potential of a COVID-19 indication for Tafenoquine (regardless of regimen).
+It is expected that a point of care G6PD test might be required to maximize the economic potential of a COVID-19 indication for Arakoda.
 We do not intend to pursue independent development of such a test as there are well resourced development efforts already underway (see "Risk Factors-Any future clinical trial for Arakoda will require screening for G6PD deficiency in order to safely administer the product.
 In the United States, G6PD testing can obtained through commercial pathology services which is associated with delays.
-The use of a third-party diagnostic provider of point of care testing may be required and we may not directly control the timing, conduct and expense of such testing" beginning on page 18).
+The use of a third-party diagnostic provider of point of care testing may be required and we may not directly control the timing, conduct and expense of such testing" beginning on page 23).
 However, we will continue to monitor the progress of development and U.S. commercialization of G6PD tests.
 We will seek to pursue collaborative commercial partnerships with the companies involved in commercialization efforts, if such activities can be conducted through resource sharing efforts.